rackner/kubernetes-faster/infrastructure/README.md

 ## Terraform

 This folder contains terraform files for the cluster infrastructure.
+This will work in concert with Kops to create the surrounding network policy infrastructure on AWS.

 ## Kops